How to Create a Gantt Chart in PowerPoint (+ Better Alternatives)

 The stacked bar chart method works for one-time presentations to executives who need a high-level timeline.
 It takes 15-20 minutes, looks clean in a slide deck, and requires no new software.
 But the moment your project changes — and it will — you're manually adjusting bars, dates, and colors instead of managing work.

-Here's how to build one in PowerPoint, when to use a template instead, and when to skip PowerPoint entirely and use a real project management tool.
+Here's how to build one in PowerPoint, when to use a template instead, and when to skip PowerPoint entirely and use a dedicated Gantt chart tool.

 When PowerPoint Gantt charts make sense